TarunVanshkar/SimpleNotePad/README.md

 # SimpleNotePad
-It is a simple text editor with some functions like cut, copy, paste, close, open file, save file, frint file and new file
+It is a simple text editor with some functions like cut, copy, paste, close, open file, save file, print file and new file